Business plan 2021-22

 All projects should evidence these ways of working.

-We expect all projects in receipt of our grant funding to contribute to outcomes that:
+We expect all projects in receipt of our grant funding to contribute to these broad outcomes:

 Small proposals of less than £10,000 may contribute to one or two of these outcomes.
 Larger, more complex proposals seeking larger amounts of funding will be expected to contribute to more outcomes.